PatrickJS/qwik-dynamic-cmp/README.md

 Imports to @remotes will grab a remote file.
 We can codegen types into the src/@remotes folder for imports to work then use vite to connect the imports to the hosted repo

 Note:
-right now we are using the same server due to limits of qwik
+right now we are using the same server due to limits of qwik. `importmap.json` should be able to point to any domain but Qwik and the Optimizer doesn't correctly read the import maps.